borine/bluealsa-hfp-ag-plugin/README.md

 The parameters of the `hfpag` PCM device are the same as for the `bluealsa` PCM device, except that `PROFILE` is not supported; the profile is always `sco`.
 Note that this PCM does not support HSP.
 See the [BlueALSA ALSA plugins manual page](https://github.com/arkq/bluez-alsa/blob/master/doc/bluealsa-plugins.7.rst) for more information on using BlueALSA plugins.

+> [!Note]
+> This version is compatible with BlueALSA v4.3.1 and earlier.

 ## Installation